Andrew13648/book-notes/cloud-native-java.md

 Microservies are small, independent services built around specific business capabilities.

+> One of the main ideas behind building microservices is the ability to have feature teams organize themselves and applications around specific business capabilities.
+(38)

+### Chapter 2

 Spring Initializr can be used to build up a new Spring Boot application.

 ### Chapter 4